jjNford/chrome-ex-oauth2/README.md

 >**finish()**
 ><br><br>
->Finished the authorization process (To use only within the OAuth flow and after succesfully invoking and execution `start()`
+>Finishes the authorization process (to use only within the OAuth flow and after succesfully invoking and execution `start()`

 <br>